dotlang/language/README.md

 3. The language provides pure "contain and delegate" mechanism as a limited form of polymorphism.
 4. In Example 2, `Shape` is the contained type and `Circle` is container type.
 5. To have polymorphism in function calls, you should forward function calls to embedded structs (Calls on a `Circle` should be forwarded to calls on its `Shape`).
 Refer to function section for more information about forwarding functions.
-6. You can define a union type which accepts all struct types which embed a specific struct type.
-See examples 4 and 5.
 7. Note that polymorphism does not apply to generics.
 So `[Circle]` cannot substitute `[Shape]`.
 But you can have `[Circle|Square]` to have a mixed sequence of different types.
 8. We use closed recursion to forward function calls.
 This means if a function call is forwarded from `Circle` to `Shape` and inside that function, a second function is called which has candidates for both `Circle` and `Shape` the one for `Shape` will be called.
-9. `^T` where T is a named type can be used to indicate all structs that embed that type (Example 4).

 **Examples**

 1. `Shape := { id:int }`
 2. `Circle := { Shape, radius: float}`
 3. `my_circle := Circle{id:100, radius:1.45}`
-4. `AllShapes := ^Shape`
-5. `someShapes:AllShapes := [myCircle mySquare myRectangle myTriangle]`

 ## Extended primitive types